pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

         EOF
         ```

-    2. Create an `Issuer` that issues certificates between TiDB components in other Kubernetes clusters.
+    2. In other Kubernetes clusters, create an `Issuer` that issues certificates between TiDB components.

        Run the following command: